-- 7.2 Thermal desorption unit capable of heating the sample from 100 to 350°C at 20°C/min. - 7.3 Inert, reusable or disposable sample containers or cups. - 7.4 GC capillary column: 5 % diphenyl-95 % poly (dimethylsiloxane) stainless steel, 30 m by 0.25 mm ID with a 0.25 μ m film thickness, or equivalent. - 7.5 Integrator or data handling system, capable of measuring peak areas and retention times to four significant figures. - 7.6 Analytical balance, capable of weighing to ± 0.000001 g (1 μg).
-If using a balance capable of weighing to ± 0.00001 g (10 μg), weight used in the sample and standard preparation must be scaled accordingly in order to ensure that the data are accurate to three significant figures. - 7.7 Pressure regulators, for all required gas cylinders. - 7.8 Flow meter, or other means of measuring gas flow rates ± 0.1 mL/min.
+7.4 GC capillary column: 5 % diphenyl-95 % poly (dimethylsiloxane) stainless steel, 30 m by 0.25 mm ID with a 0.25 μ m film thickness, or equivalent.
+7.5 Integrator or data handling system, capable of measuring peak areas and retention times to four significant figures.
+7.6 Analytical balance, capable of weighing to ± 0.000001 g (1 μg).
+If using a balance capable of weighing to ± 0.00001 g (10 μg), weight used in the sample and standard preparation must be scaled accordingly in order to ensure that the data are accurate to three significant figures.
+7.7 Pressure regulators, for all required gas cylinders.

-8. Reagents and Materials

-8.1 Helium carrier gas, chromatographic grade.
+7.8 Flow meter, or other means of measuring gas flow rates ± 0.1 mL/min.
+8. Reagents and Materials 8.1 Helium carrier gas, chromatographic grade.

-- 8.2 Methylene chloride (DCM) or n-hexane for preparing the phthalate standard solution (Solution #1, 10.2), spectral quality or chromatographic grade. - 8.3 Tetrahydrofuran (THF), or a solvent suitable for preparing the PVC sample (Solution #2, 10.3), spectral quality or chromatographic grade. - 8.4 Standards of the appropriate phthalates for use when constructing an external calibration curve or when preparing Solution #3 (10.4) that is used for the standard addition procedure.
-Use technical grade DINP and DIDP when preparing the calibration standard.
+8.2 Methylene chloride (DCM) or n-hexane for preparing the phthalate standard solution (Solution #1, 10.2), spectral quality or chromatographic grade.
+8.3 Tetrahydrofuran (THF), or a solvent suitable for preparing the PVC sample (Solution #2, 10.3), spectral quality or chromatographic grade.
+8.4 Standards of the appropriate phthalates for use when constructing an external calibration curve or preparing Solution #3 (10.4) used for standard addition.
+See Note 3.
+9. Safety and Precautions 9.1 Use THF and methylene chloride in a well-ventilated space.